arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ### Quiz: Variables

-True or False: Once you assign a value to a variable, you can never change that value.
+True or False: Once you assign a value to a variable, you can never change the value of that variable.

 [( )] True
 [(X)] False